County Durham and Darlington

 Concerns exist regarding the design and use of gas piston bed mechanisms, whose failure presents a direct risk to life.

-OPSS has contacted the British Standards Institution (BSI) to request a review of UK furniture standards for Ottoman-style beds to ensure they address the risk of unexpected descent.
-OPSS is …
+OPSS has contacted BSI to request a review of furniture standards for Ottoman-style beds and is writing to trade bodies to raise awareness of potential risks.

 Anthony Nixon